-With over fifteen years of experience in hands-on therapy, Mollie Day practices Rolfing® Structural Integration, along with Visceral Manipulation and CranioSacral Therapy.
+With over fifteen years of experience in hands-on therapy, Mollie Day practices Rolfing® Structural Integration, along with Visceral Manipulation and CranioSacral Therapy, in New Orleans.
 Drawing from all three unique techniques, Mollie works to release restricted connective tissues, realign the body, relieve pain and facilitate good health.

 Rolfing Structural Integration is a form of bodywork that reorganizes the connective tissues, called fascia.
 Fascia supports the skeletal system, determines our direction of movement and gives the body its shape.